multimediaeval/2019-Emotion-and-Theme-Recognition-in-Music-Task/README.md

 ## Submissions and evaluation
 Participants should generate predictions for the [test split](https://github.com/MTG/jamendo-dataset/blob/master/data/splits/split-0/autotagging_moodtheme-test.tsv) and submit those to the task organizers.

-To have a better understanding of the behavior of the proposed systems, we ask to submit both prediction scores and binary classification decisions for each tag for the tracks in the test set.
+To have a better understanding of the behavior of the proposed systems, we ask to submit both prediction (probability) scores and binary classification decisions for each tag for the tracks in the test set.

 We will use the following metrics, both types commonly used in the evaluation of auto-tagging systems:
 - **ROC-AUC** and **PR-AUC** on tag prediction scores